If you feel unsafe for any reason, please call 911 or your local emergency number.

 The self is not yet refined.

-But it is unmistakably present.
+But it is unmistakably there.

 And once it forms, it does not disappear.